sqlxpert/sqlxpert.github.io/_posts/20250515-idempotence-doing-it-more-than-once.md

           ]
     ```

  2. **RDS (Relational Database Service)** was built on EC2, but its `StartDBInstance` and `StopDBInstance` commands are non-idempotent.
 If I try to start a database that is already running, I get an error.
 The error is named `InvalidDBInstanceStateFault` but the error code is `InvalidDBInstanceState` .
 (The difference is a bug waiting to happen!)
-The error message doesn't tell me that the database was already running (available) at the exact time of my request, so I cannot decide whether to ignore the error (because my start command was indeed a harmless repeat) or take it seriously (because the database was in a bad state and could not be started).
+The wordy but fixed (exception for the database instance name) error message doesn't tell me that the database was already running (available) at the exact time of my request, so I cannot decide whether to ignore the error (because my start command was indeed a harmless repeat) or take it seriously (because the database was in a bad state and could not be started).

     ```text
     An error occurred (InvalidDBInstanceState) when calling the